code-423n4/docs/getting-started/README.md

 1. Audits typically pay rewards on the Polygon network.
 2. Your payment address can differ from your login authentication address.
 3. Go to [code4rena.com/account](https://code4rena.com/account) and find 'Payment Information'.
 4. Click 'Edit' and enter your desired payment address.

-Note: for each contest, C4 distributes awards to the payment address on file _at the time of award calculation_.
+**Note:** for each audit, C4 distributes awards to the payment address on file _at the time of award calculation_.

 ### Tax reporting information